-Filters and Adjustments allow you to make changes to data streams being processed in the Fusion middleware to correct errors or apply alterations to the collected data.
-Within Fusion can be found each of the same Filters and Adjustments available in SimpleClient and StreamManager, but some things have been renamed or altered slightly.
-This guide will explain the details of each filter and adjustment in Fusion and how to use it.
-If you're looking for information on a specific area, use the linked list of Filters/Adjustments below to jump to the relevant section.
+Filters and Adjustments allow you to make changes to the tag data in one or more Streams to correct errors or apply alterations to the collected data.
+If you're familiar with SimpleClient's filters and adjustments, all of these should be familiar, though some have been renamed.
+If you're looking for information on a specific Filter or Adjustment, use the linked list of Filters/Adjustments below to jump to the relevant section.

-Many of these features will bear consideration each time you stream data, so if you're new to Fusion, please read each section carefully.
+Some of these features will need to be considered every time you stream data, so if you're new to Fusion, please read each section carefully.

-Remember that you can configure Filters and Adjustments for multiple Streams at the same time using the Multi-Select button.
-Just click the button and then click the Streams you'd like to edit, then add any Filters or Adjustments you like to, then click the X that replaced the Multi-Select button to turn off Multi-Select and return to editing individual Streams.
+Remember that you can configure Filters and Adjustments for multiple Streams at the same time using the Multi button.
+Just click the button, then click the Streams you'd like to edit, add any Filters or Adjustments you'd like, then click the X that replaced the Multi-Select button to turn off Multi-Select and return to editing individual Streams.

 The Tag Times setting allow you to impose time-based restrictions on which tag reads can be included in the streamed data.
 This can be done in a combination of three different ways.

 Time Between Same Tag restricts streamed data to display each unique tag number only once in a specific time frame.
 To use this, simply select the option and enter up to 23:59:59, then click Add Time Filter.
 This feature is mostly used in conjunction with an Announcer Display, but it can have some race-related applications.

 Maximum and Minimum Tag Time impose a limit to which tags can be streamed either after (Minimum) or before (Maximum) the specified time.
 To use either of these, select the option, then enter a time and date below.